-IRS Notice 2020-42 temporarily allows the use of audio-video conferencing for spousal consents and other elections by retirement plan participants that ordinarily must be made in the physical presence of a notary public or plan representative.
+IRS Notice 2021-03 extends through June 30, 2021, temporary relief allowing the use of audio-video conferencing for spousal consents and other elections by retirement plan participants that ordinarily must be made in the physical presence of a notary public or plan representative.
 The relief is meant to facilitate benefit elections that require a witness while social distancing measures for the COVID-19 pandemic remain in place.
-The relief is available from Jan.
+This relief is identical to what was provided in Notice 2020-42 for the period Jan.
 1 through Dec.
 31, 2020.

 Remote witnessing by a notary public.
 A notary public can witness elections using live audio-video conferencing if the IRS rules for participant elections using electronic media and all state requirements for performing electronic notarization are satisfied.
 The relief isn’t available in states that don’t permit remote electronic notarization.